Last Updated on January 11, 2022 by Zwivel Team

 What’s more, alcohol and opioids are both central nervous system (CNS) depressants.
 In fact, opioids enhance the effects of alcohol and can lead to serious complications such as respiratory depression.

-A recent study at Select Physicians Surgery Center in Tampa, Florida looked at the effectiveness of general anesthesia without morphine or other opioids.
+A 2017 study at Select Physicians Surgery Center in Tampa, FL looked at the effectiveness of general anesthesia without morphine or other opioids.
 Instead of the usual medications, patients received varying combinations of ketorolac, lidocaine, magnesium, and sub-anesthetic ketamine.

 This new strategy for pain management holds promise for more than just struggling and recovered addicts.
-Dr. David Samuels, who lead the study, noted that fentanyl, the most commonly used opioid in general anesthesia, caused increased pain sensitivity after the fact, a phenomena known as opioid-induced hyperalgesia.
+Dr. David Samuels, who lead the study, noted that fentanyl, the most commonly used opioid in general anesthesia, caused increased pain sensitivity after the fact, a phenomenon known as opioid-induced hyperalgesia.
 However, 64% patients who received the non-opioid general anesthetic did not require any pain relievers in the post-anesthesia care unit (PACU).

 What’s more, only 11% of these patients experienced postoperative nausea, as opposed to the usual 50-80% of patients who receive traditional general anesthesia.

 Note that these efforts are still in their budding stages.
 There’s no guarantee that your prospective surgeon and anesthesiologist will be on board with opiate-free general anesthesia.